-The first section of this page gives very brief descriptions of cycling climbs I did, or Tanya and I did on the tandem, in July and August, 2014.
+Originally this page gave very brief descriptions of cycling climbs I did, or Tanya and I did on the tandem, in July and August, 2014.
 We took a road trip to Utah, then Wyoming, back to Utah, finishing in California.
-All the climbs are from the second edition of John Summerson’s book, The Complete Guide to Climbing (by Bike), and if the climb is in Summerson’s top 100 climbs, I’ve shown Summerson’s ranking.
-For example, #14 means Summerson rates the climb as the 14th hardest in the U.S.
+All the climbs were from the second edition of John Summerson’s book, The Complete Guide to Climbing (by Bike), and if the climb is in Summerson’s top 100 climbs, I’ve shown Summerson’s ranking.
+For example, #14 means Summerson rates the climb as the 14th hardest in the U.S. I also show Summerson’s ratings of the climbs, so S-1 means Category 1, and S-HC means Hors Category.

 After our main road trip in 2016 we went back to Tucson for a week then Tanya left to visit family in India.
 I decided to return to California as I wanted to do some of the big climbs in the Eastern Sierra.
 Rather than include them in this page, I’ve written a separate page about the Eastern Sierra climbs.